 Food hygiene guidelines

-To assist exhibitors there will be chilled and frozen storage facilities within the exhibition hall, and a wash/prep area with running water in the exhibition hall.
-We have made arrangements for wash and prep facilities for exhibitors - but you will not be permitted to use any of the equipment in the kitchens at the venue.
+To assist exhibitors there will be chilled and frozen storage facilities within the exhibition hall, and a wash/prep area with running water adjacent to the exhibition hall.
+However, exhibitors will not be permitted to use any of the equipment in the kitchens at the venue.

 If exhibitors are preparing food or drinks for consumption by visitors on their stand, they must comply with the Food Safety Act 1990 which stipulates that the food or drink must not be injurious to health; must be fit for human consumption; and must not be contaminated with harmful bacteria or foreign matter.